Colorizing Git output

 This will automatically colorize (among other things) the output from

-will now show files with staged changes in
+For example, git status will now show files with staged changes in

 green, and unstaged and untracked files in red.
 As shown below: